kghaby/GeKiM/README.md

 For more detailed examples, please refer to the examples directory.

 ## Documentation
-API Documentation with examples can be found at TODO.
+API Documentation with examples will be done eventually.

 ## Contributing
 If you have suggestions or want to contribute code, please feel free to open an issue or a pull request.